Defenses to Criminal Possession of a Forged Instrument

 However the charge came about, it’s important to discuss the details of the situation in full with your lawyer.
-They can only mount the best defense if they know everything.
+They can only mount the defense if they know everything.
 Remember that what you tell your lawyer remains between you and your lawyer.
 Be completely honest and open, and heed your lawyer’s advice.

 Mar 31, 2020